 Of all the rules, the most important is that the club operates as a non-profit, existing to serve its members not profit from them.
 The clubs agree to grow a certain number of plants, usually two per member, and in that way they justify a private grow op.
 Members can receive up to 3 grams per day, and 25 grams per week.
 The average price of a gram in a club is €10.
 Some of the clubs are making a goddamn fortune.

-As a user who’s coming from the black market, I have to remind myself to not smoke weed like a tourist, which means not balking at the prices, and remember that they include a safe place to smoke and meet like-minded freaks, a real gift after years of smoking in secret.
+As a user who’s coming from the black market, I have to remind myself to not smoke weed like a tourist.
+That means not balking at the prices and remembering that clubs offer a safe place to smoke and meet like-minded freaks, a real gift after years of smoking in secret.
 By now, I’ve been to about six BCN clubs, and the one thing they all have in common is stoners, but not the kind I expected.

 Sure, it’s mostly young dudes in hoodies, or older dudes in hoodies, yes, mostly dudes, but the ladies are there, too, just in smaller numbers.
 Before going, even I bought into the hype, assuming that because they have constant access to weed, BCN stoners must be hitting it like it’s 4/20 every day.
 But that’s scarcity thinking, the result of buying from an unreliable black market for so long.